 You also get a 5-year full replacement warranty in case they die out.
 This much trust in a product tells a lot.

 The in-line remote and microphone work well.
 You can play/pause, accept calls and change songs with it.
 You just need to learn the combination for each feature.

 The V1 version doesn’t have any carrying case and is without memory foam tips that are almost a must-have with the Pumps.
 In the V2 version, you also get a clamp carrying case and 3 pairs of memory foam ear tips.

 How does the bass sound?
 Well, it’s full, detailed and deep.
 They have really focused on creating very strong lows and it shows.

-Every song you’ve listened before will sound different with these.
+Every song you’ve listened to before will sound different from these.
 They are bass heavy, to say the least.

 If you’re a purist, avoid them.
 If you’re a basshead, get them.

 The mids are a bit recessed.
 The highs are crisp and without sibilance.
 Altogether it’s a V-shaped sound signature.

 If you’re looking for premium basshead earbuds, choose Pump Audio.
 With memory foam tips, strong, punchy bass, and great durability, they have everything you need.

 - Great durability with aluminum casing and flat cable